-The service is managed by the Internal Audit Manager who is professionally qualified as required by PSIAS.
-Although the Internal Audit Manager's direct reporting line is to the Strategy and Commissioning Manager (Treasury, Pensions, Audit, and Risk) he also reports functionally to the Internal Audit Board and has the right of direct access to members of the leadership team.
-The service also provides regular reports to the Council through its Audit and Standards Committee which has responsibility for overseeing audit arrangements.
+The service is managed by the Chief Risk and Assurance Manager who is professionally qualified as required by PSIAS.
+Although the Chief Risk and Assurance Manager's direct reporting line is to the Head of Law and Governance he also reports functionally to the Internal Audit Board.
+The Service also provides regular reports to the Council through its Audit and Standards Committee which has responsibility for overseeing audit arrangements.